chanelsene/system-design-assessment/README.md

 > cd backend

-> npm install (you might have to dd --legacy-peer-deps)
+> npm install (you might have to add --legacy-peer-deps)

 > npm start